Ink-Song/DicePal/README.md

 To install the program, download the Jar file from the releases page.
 Pick a folder to store the file.
 In order to run the program from the command line you'll need to add the projects folder to the path, and create a batch file that executes the jar.
 I'm not really qualified to explain this, but there should be useful resources on google that can help.

+> [!IMPORTANT]
+> The project is built on OpenJDK 2022.
+I haven't tested it on earlier or later versions of the JDK, but due to some external dependencies, using OpenJDK 2022 may be required.

 ## Roadmap

 I don't have a set roadmap for this.
 Mostly just working on it in my spare time.
 That said, I do have some planned features for future releases.